{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 (Note: A buyer persona is a semi-fictional representation of one of your ideal clients based on research and educated speculation.)

-Once you understand who the two, three, four, or five different people are that you are trying to reach, look at who else is trying to get in front of them.
+Once you understand who the two, three, four, or five different people you are trying to reach are, look at who else is trying to get in front of them.

 How to Test and Evaluate Your “Big Box” Data Center Competitors